For Guides

 In Japan, an art akin to fly fishing (known as tenkara) was necessary for people to fish to survive in remote areas of the mountains — where mountain streams ran rich with native cherry salmon, yamameamago, and iwanaTenkara offers a much simpler approach to fishing — one without a reel; the prototypical cane pole.
 While documentation is limited, archaeological evidence of tenkara’s bamboo rods and hand-tied flies dates back to the 9th century.

 On the other side of the Atlantic, anglers in the United States also took a burgeoning interest in fly fishing as a new activity for recreation.
 While fly fishing’s popularity increased, equipment improved.
-Rods became longer and lighter to allow for ease of use, castability, and high-stick tactics necessary on the more turbulent waters of the American West.
+Rods became longer and lighter to allow for ease of use, casting, and high-stick tactics necessary on the more turbulent waters of the American West.

 Materials